is-patel/LOL_Data_Analysis/README.md

 Next, we are able to transform several columns from binary integer entries into booleans, these include datacompleteness, playoffs, and result.

-*	atacompleteness is either 'complete', which was mapped to True, or 'partial' which was mapped to False
+*	datacompleteness is either 'complete', which was mapped to True, or 'partial' which was mapped to False

 *	playoffs was 1 and 0, representing if it was a playoff or not, this True if 1 and False if 0